Save time and money with Loans Canada

 Not necessarily.
 There are other options available for borrowers in Vancouver who have poor credit scores.

 Cosigners – If your lender is not willing to work with you because you have a bad credit score, perhaps they may be more willing to work with you if you’ have a cosigner for the loan.

 A cosigner is someone with a good credit score and positive financial history that would be easily able to get approved for a mortgage or any other type of loan.
 Their responsibility would be to take over your payments on your mortgage loan if you default.
 That way the lender can be more certain that the payments will be made, regardless if they come from you or from your cosigner.

 Wondering what types of lenders accept cosigners?
 Find out here.

-Alternative lenders – There are lenders out there who work specifically with bad credit borrowers.
+Alternative lenders – There are lenders in Vancouver who work specifically with bad credit borrowers.
 These lenders may have different lending criteria and place more weight on other factors, such as your income or down payment amount instead of your credit score.
 It should be noted that the interest rate they charge may be higher than what you would be offered by a conventional lender.

 Waiting and improving your credit score – If you’re not in a rush to get a mortgage, perhaps your best bet would be to take some time to improve your score.
 That way you can significantly improve your chances of getting approved for a mortgage at a lower interest rate in the future.